God of creation, who loves all he has made and all that has evolved,

 Care for Creation through the Church Year

 Special services giving time to focus on worship with creation or care for God’s earth can help the whole congregation widen their experience of our faith.
 A Sunday near World Environment Day at the start of June, Creation Time in September, Harvest or Lent are all good times to focus on God's and our relationship with the earth.
+Of course, it is possible to integrate elements of creation care into your worship week-by-week, but for specifically focused services you will find the following resources very useful.

 Service of Lament